 - Devise, plan, document and advance basic science and translational projects in the relevant research area.

 - Generate data for grant applications and prepare manuscripts for publication.

 - Work in close collaboration with other team members and external collaborators, including presentation of progress internally or externally.

 - Train and supervise post-doctoral fellows and technical staff.

 Basic education, experience and skills required for consideration:

 - Evidence of first or senior author peer-reviewed publications

-- Prior evidence for any obtaining any grant funding and plans for seeking extramural grant funding in next 1-3 years
+- Prior evidence for any obtaining any grant funding and plans for seeking extramural grant funding within 1-3 years of joining

 Back to top